tomkingkong/pokedex/README.md

 ## Setup

-This application is built from create-react-app
+This application is built from create-react-app!

 - `npm install`
 - `npm start`